dinakidane/js-quiz/README.md

 * The contrasts between the light and dark purple is used to display a consistent theme throughout every page.
 * While presenting a minimalistic and straightforward layout, the white background draws the user's attention to the Quiz box area.
 * The heading and the question are black and bold, distinguishing it from the rest of the text to indicate they are headings of the text below.
+* To indicate a correct answer, the colour green comes up.
+To indicate an incorrect answer, the colour red comes up.
+These colours have been chosen as they are universally known to be colours that indicate and differentiate a right answer from a wrong answer.
+For those who wasn't aware, it is already proposed in the 'How to play' section.

 ### Typography